 Forza Motorsport brought realistic car deformation to the sim racing genre.
 Up until that point, you could drive as recklessly as you'd like and there really was no penalty for doing so.
 Forza offered three levels of damage, cosmetic only, normal, and Simulation.
 On Simulation, you could do enough damage to your car to make it practically undrivable.

 Forza Motorsport featured excellent opponent AI that was aware of where you were on the track.
 The developers took this a step further and introduced the Drivatar feature where you could train the AI to mimic your driving style.
-The result was an AI driver that had your strengths and weaknesses, but drove a little too consistently.
-This feature was later dropped in Forza 2.
+The result was an AI driver that had your strengths and weaknesses but drove a little too consistently.
+This feature was later dropped in Forza Motorsport 2.

 Other games had allowed you to customize your car, but Forza took this to a whole new level.
 The Livery editor allowed you to use various shapes of decals to create your own unique designs.
-With a lot of time and some talent, you could make some truly spctacular car art.
+With a lot of time and some talent, you could make some truly spectacular car art.
 There were entire communities created around the game's Livery Editor, many of which are still going strong today.